JoinCODED/WS-Dart-M3-Conditionals/01_conditions/03_switch.md

 }
 ```

-And like we have `else` to take care of all the rest conditions, we have `default` in `switch` statements:
+Like we have `else` to take care of the rest of the conditions, we have `default` in `switch` statements:

 ```dart
 void main() {